 To report any bullying related trends in a de-identified manner to the Human Resources unit.

-- To be treated appropriately by all SESLHD staff in line with the NSW Health core values and the SESLHD organisational values. - To be supported by SESLHD managers in promoting the EAP service as a resource in preventing and managing bullying.
+- To be treated appropriately by all SESLHD staff in line with the NSW Health CORE values. - To be supported by SESLHD managers in promoting the EAP service as a resource in preventing and managing bullying.